Memorandum D23-1-1: Partners in Protection Program

 Note: If a consolidation hub is used, the seal number(s) may be recorded on the consolidated lead sheet rather than the individual bills of lading.
 The seal number(s) should be listed on the documents presented to a BSO.

 79. If a seal is removed while en route to Canada, even by government officials, it is the carrier's responsibility to replace the seal and document its particulars, including the new seal number, on all pertinent cargo documentation.
-The carrier is not required to reseal loads examined by the CBSA if a BSO affixes a high-security seal supplied by the CBSA after examination.
+If during a CBSA examination a seal is removed to facilitate the inspection, the carrier is not required to reseal if a BSO affixes a CBSA high-security seal.
+It should be noted that the CBSA is not required to supply such seals and doing so is the discretion of the officer.
+It is however required that a new high-security seal be applied following examination when the goods are still en route to final destination.
 In the event that the construction of a conveyance, trailer or container prohibits the application of the CBSA high-security ISO 17712 seal following the CBSA examination, the carrier may apply their own ISO 17712 compliant high-security seal.
-In such cases, PIP program members must have documented strict controls to limit access to seals in line with the requirements outlined in section 73 of D23-1-1.
+In such cases, PIP program members must have documented strict controls to limit access to seals in line with the requirements outlined in section 69 of this memorandum.
 Namely, the rigorous requirements surrounding acquisition, control, tracking and application of said seals.

 80. Depending on the frequency and/or severity of occurrence, non-compliance with PIP program seal requirements may result in:

-- (a) placement on an Action Plan to address security deficiencies and/or
+- placement on an Action Plan to address security deficiencies

-- (b) suspension or cancellation of program membership.
-Before cancellation, a CBSA officer will conduct a follow-up to give the business an opportunity to rectify the situation
+- suspension or cancellation of program membership; before cancellation, a CBSA officer will conduct a follow-up to give the business an opportunity to rectify the situation

 Additional Information